-8. Trips and Visits and Work Experiences
+12. Trips and Visits and Work Experiences

-- 8.1 The Academy will have a policy on trips and visits that will provide a checklist of stages that must be worked through and signed off before any trip or visit is taken. - 8.2 Where the academy organises work experience placements they will ensure that the placement provider has policies and procedures in place to protect children from harm.
-Please note if the student or parent organises the work experience themselves it is the parents responsibilities to ensure adequate safeguarding. - 8.3 Barred list checks by the DBS might be required on some people who supervises a student under the age of 16 on a work experience placement.
+- 12.1 The Academy will have a policy on trips and visits that will provide a checklist of stages that must be worked through and signed off before any trip or visit is taken. - 12.2 Where the academy organises work experience placements they will ensure that the placement provider has policies and procedures in place to protect children from harm.
+Please note if the student or parent organises the work experience themselves it is the parent's responsibilities to ensure adequate safeguarding. - 12.3 Barred list checks by the DBS might be required on some people who supervises a student under the age of 16 on a work experience placement.
 The academy or academy should consider the specific circumstances of the work experience.
 Consideration must be given in particular to the nature of the supervision and the frequency of the activity being supervised, to determine what, if any, checks are necessary.
-These considerations would include whether the person providing the teaching/training/instruction/supervision to the student on work experience will be: - unsupervised themselves; and - providing the teaching/training/instruction frequently (more than three days in a 30-day period, or overnight). - 8.4 If the person working with the student is unsupervised and the same person is in frequent contact with the student, the work is likely to be regulated activity.
-If so, the academy will ask the employer providing the work experience to ensure that the person providing the instruction or training is not a barred person. - 8.5 The academy is not able to request an enhanced DBS check with barred list information for staff supervising a student aged 16 to 17 on work experience.

-8.6 If the activity undertaken by the student on work experience takes place in a 'specified place', such as an academy, and gives the opportunity for contact with students', this may itself be considered to be regulated activity.
+These considerations would include whether the person providing the teaching/training/instruction/supervision to the student on work experience will be: - unsupervised themselves; and - providing the teaching/training/instruction frequently (more than three days in a 30day period, or overnight). - 12.4 If the person working with the student is unsupervised and the same person is in frequent contact with the student, the work is likely to be regulated activity.
+If so, the academy will ask the employer providing the work experience to ensure that the person providing the instruction or training is not a barred person. - 12.5 The academy is not able to request an enhanced DBS check with barred list information for staff supervising a student aged 16 to 17 on work experience. - 12.6 If the activity undertaken by the student on work experience takes place in a 'specified place', such as an academy, and gives the opportunity for contact with students', this may itself be considered to be regulated activity.
 In these cases and where the student is 16 years of age or over, the work experience provider should consider whether a DBS enhanced check should be requested for the student/young person in question.
 DBS checks cannot be requested for students/young people under the age of 16.

-9. The Curriculum and alternative provision
+13. The Curriculum and alternative provision

-- 9.1 The Academy will support the welfare of all GA students by providing an appropriately differentiated curriculum that engages the interest of students, provides for a range of learning styles, and provides strong progression routes into higher education and training opportunities.
+13.1 The Academy will support the welfare of all GA students by providing an appropriately differentiated curriculum that engages the interest of students, provides for a range of learning styles, and provides strong progression routes into higher education and training opportunities.
 Supervised study during the extended day will support the success of students who might not be motivated to complete work in the home environment.
-The Academy will support the health and physical well-being of students by providing both a strong PE curriculum and a co-curricular programme, timetabled during the extended Academy day, giving students a range of activity options including games activities. - 9.2 Where the academy places a student with an alternative provision provider, the academy continues to be responsible for the safeguarding of that student, and should be satisfied that the provider meets the needs of the student.
-Academies should obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the academy would otherwise perform in respect of its own staff.
+The Academy will support the health and physical well-being of students by providing both a strong PE curriculum and a co-curricular programme, timetabled during the extended Academy day, giving students a range of activity options including games activities.